DeimElias/divvy_trip_data_analysis/README.md

 about coordinates of stations.

-Looking at the data page from divvy, there is a link for a json with information about location of the stations, let’s incorporate that.
+Looking at the data page from divvy, there is a link for a json with information about location of stations, let’s incorporate it.

 ``` r
 stations_json <- "stations.json"